-Lecture: 3 hours Lab: 4 hours Prerequisite: Photography 1A or equivalent with a "C" grade or better
+Prerequisite: Photography 1A or equivalent with a

 Continuation of the investigation of black and white techniques with added emphasis on methods of negative development and print-making, the use of artificial light, color slides and "instant" prints.
 An adjustable camera is required.
 A field trip is also required.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major, Area of Emphasis, and Gen Ed Applicable.
 UC/CSU